tfctl/tflint-ruleset-elements-of-style/docs/rules/eos_hungarian.md

 # eos_hungarian

 Identify [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) in names.
-It is quite common to unecessairly include the "data type" of a variable in it's name.
-Terraform is not a language that lends itself to that.
+It is quite common to unnecessarily include the data type of a variable in it's name.
+Terraform is not a language that lends itself to that and the type is often times abstracted away.

 ## Examples